tkachukcha/100-days-of-code/log.md

 3. Surf Forecast Scraper || 38 hours so far
 4. Habit Tracker ||
 5. Right click menu with various functions // Hackaton @ Vladilen Minin JS Course

+### Day 72: December 13 2021
+##### Project 3: Surf Forecast Scraper

+**Today's Progress**:
+Worked little bit more to get forecast for requested days number.
+Found little bug, but at 1am my brain is too slow to solve it.

+Struggling to keep focused.
+Recently found out that I'm way too distracted and therefore not productive/effective as I could be.
+Gotta be more focused!

 ### Day 71: December 13 2021
 ##### Project 3: Surf Forecast Scraper